shashnavad/Corizo-Intenship-Projects/README.md

 i) The dataset feature_3_sec.csv which contains data regarding various .wav with an interval of 3 seconds taken from the GTZAN dataset available on kaggle

-ii) A sample .wav file which contains 'blues' type of music specifically required for showing the type of data present in the dataset and data visualization in the main ipynb file.
+ii) A sample .wav file which contains types of music specifically required for showing the type of data present in the dataset and data visualization in the main ipynb file.

 iii) An ipynb file which contains python code for music genre classification using the KNN classifier as well as